RefactoringCombos/ArlosCommitNotation/Learning Path.md

 Clean up the login module
 ```

-One benefit of working this way is that it's easier to provide rich, detailed descriptions for the smaller increments in a branch than for the whole arc of changes.
+One benefit of working this way is that it's easier to provide rich, detailed descriptions for the smaller increments in a branch than for the whole ball of changes.

 In legacy code, we often see code that looks "weird" but we don't know if was deliberately made this way for a subtle reason, or the dev just didn't get around to cleaning it up.
 Incremental work with rich descriptions can be really helpful for future readers trying to understand why the code ended up like this.

 # Tag refactorings with `R**`